-The framework that defines how a company/investor handles financial risks.
+The framework that defines how a trader handles financial risks.

 We are constantly managing risks throughout our lives - either during simple tasks (such as driving a car) or when making new insurance or medical plans.
 In essence, risk management is all about assessing and reacting to risks.